aserto-dev/topaz-website/docs/architecture.md

 ### Decision logs

 The authorizer captures and stores decision logs for every decision that it evaluates.
+Topaz [decision logs](/docs/decision-logs) are implemented as an OPA plugin and a logger component that writes logs to a rotating set of files.